 "Even if we tried to get on the ice (during lockdowns), we'd get the police called on us," Stern said.
 "We managed to go on a lot of runs, use home gyms.
 We did what we had to do."

 Restrictions began lifting for tournaments to resume in 2022.
-Slovakia began preparations to play in Division I Group A. In February, the IIHF suspended participation of Russia due to the current war in Ukraine, opening a slot at the top-level event here in Madison, Wisconsin.
+Slovakia began preparations to play in Division I Group A. In February, the IIHF suspended participation of Russia, opening a slot at the top-level event here in Madison, Wisconsin.

 "The younger players learned we were going at the Youth Olympic Festival," said Nina Hudakova, one of five veterans returning from the 2020 team.
 "We older players found out on social media.
 It was a big surprise for us.
 We were so excited and looking forward to being here."